21 films chasing top prize at Venice Film Festival

 - 'On the Job: The Missing 8': Philippines -

 Erik Matti's action film with prisoners-turned-hitmen that explores corruption in the media is a sequel to 2013's "On the Job".

 - 'Zeby nie Bylo Sladow' (Leave No Traces): Poland/France/Czechoslavakia -

 The true story of a witness to the fatal beating of a young activist in Warsaw by the militia under the Communist regime by Polish director Jan P. Matuszynski.

 - 'Kapitan Volkonogov Bezhal' (Captain Volkonogov Escaped): Russia/Estonia/France -

 Natasha Merkulova and Aleksey Chupov's thriller follows a state interrogator in the former Soviet Union who flees, hoping to repent.

 - 'The Card Counter' US/UK/China -

 A gambler is haunted by his past as a serviceman in Paul Schrader's revenge thriller starring Oscar Isaac, Tiffany Haddish and Willem Dafoe.

-Paolo Sorrentino's highly personal drama is set in the Naples of his youth when he experienced terrible tragedy alongside the excitement of football legend Diego Maradona coming to his city.
+Paolo Sorrentino's drama is set in Naples during the heady years when football legend Diego Maradona delivered big dreams to the gritty Southern city.